joesingo/compliance-checker/README.md

 Methods:

-* `_setup` is called after the class is initialised and before the check is run
+* `_setup` is called after the class is initialised and before the check is run.
 * `_check_primary_arg` is called when the check is run, and if passed the dataset as an argument.
   Raise a `FileError` from here (from `checklib.code.errors`) to cancel the check and return a score of 0.